fnproject/tutorials/install/README.md

 Download the CLI for your operating system.
 For this example, files are saved to the `~/Downloads` directory.

 ![user input](images/userinput.png)
-1. Open the Fn project release directory in your browser: <https://github.com/fnproject/cli/releases/>
-    * You should see a list of executables for supported operating systems
+1. Open the Fn project release directory in your browser: <https://github.com/fnproject/cli/releases/>.
+You should see a list of executables for supported operating systems:
-2. Click on the Fn executable for your operating system
-3. Save the file locally
-4. Give it execute permissions
-5. Add it to the $PATH environment variable

-Sample executables:

 | Operating System | Executable |
 | ------------- |:-------------:|